 The College of Saint Rose’s 150-hour dual Bachelor’s Degree and Master’s Degree program fulfills the 150 credit hours of appropriate education New York State requires for new practitioners to be licensed as a Certified Public Accountant.

-The Clinical Mental Health Counseling program is a 60 credit program intended to prepare licensed professional counselors to address the clinical needs of children, adolescents and adults in a variety of mental health and community settings.
+The MSEd in Clinical Mental Health Counseling program is a 60 credit program intended to prepare licensed professional counselors to address the clinical needs of children, adolescents and adults in a variety of mental health and community settings.

 Our graduate program in Communication Sciences & Disorders is marked by the diversity of training of faculty members who are recognized nationally as experts in fluency disorders, language disorders in children and adults, and medical aspects of comm

 Tailored to the needs of part-time students, this program explores the integral connection between public relations and journalism while highlighting the role of technology in the changing communications workplace.

 Practical application lies at the heart of our advanced Counseling programs.
 All students put their coursework to the test in supervised internships, while our emphasis on social justice and multicultural perspectives sets the programs apart.

 Recognizing the need teachers have for obtaining a master’s degree that includes advanced training, The College of Saint Rose has developed a 30-credit master’s degree in Curriculum and Instruction that offers academic flexibility and options.